Click on images

 The answer is always a clear and unequivocal no.

-In this view as well as ducks, swans and seabirds all swimming happily to and fro under the kite you can also see on the left where a hippo just submerged and the wake of a playful dolphin on the right, just under the bridge.
+In this view as well as ducks, swans and seabirds all swimming happily to and fro under the camera you can also see on the left where a hippo just submerged and the wake of a playful dolphin on the right, just under the bridge.

 OK.
 Tell the truth.
 The bit about the ducks was a fib.

-A panorama of the whole area from off-shore.
+The whole area from off-shore.

 This is known as the Doonfoot Millennium Bridge and is a footbridge between Cunning Park and Doonfoot just short of Greenan Shore.
 It is also included in Stage 6 of the Ayrshire Coastal Path as well as being an important part of Cycle Route 7.